-Issue 62 – Published and distributed in December of 2016.
-Click on image below to read the table of contents.
+Issue 79 – will be distributed in April 2021.
+Click on the image below to view the table of contents.

 The Editorial by Sergio Montes reports on the work of the University of Illinois, under the direction of Prof. Michael Selig on testing of model aircraft propellers of diameters up to 11 and 12in.
 The tests were conducted on a special wind tunnel of 3 x 4 ft with state of the art instrumentation and measured their thrust and efficiency, as well as the typical propeller coefficients of torque and power.
 The emphasis of the experiments was to determine the effect of Reynolds number on efficiency and thrust.
 It was found that these propeller characteristics were seriously affected by the Reynolds number.
 For example best efficiencies of about 65% were achieved (and which could decrease to about 40% in some propellers).
 In comparison the Durand-Lesley tests at Stanford in the 1920’s with larger model propellers of 36″ diameter, recorded efficiencies of 80%, and had a smaller spread of efficiencies compared with the smaller propellers in the Selig tests.